DermRewards

 Ingredient Focus: Glycolic acid

-Taking good care of your skin is not only about eating right and living a healthy life but also by applying the right products on your skin that are going to keep it young and healthy-looking.
-For many, that means using Glycolic acid.
+Taking good care of your skin is not only about eating right and living a healthy life, but also about applying the right products to keep it young and healthy-looking.

 Glycolic acid belongs to the alpha-hydroxy acid (AHA) family.
 Being the smallest AHA molecule, it penetrates faster and deeper than any other AHA molecule.
 Dermatologists have used it in their practice for decades.